Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Implementation details

 \paragraph{Decoders} The decoder of the response is formulated as a feed-forward NN with a single, 128-unit-wide hidden layer and a ReLU nonlinearity at the output of the hidden layer.
 The size of the input is $d_{\mathrm{z}_{\mathrm{c}}} + d_{\mathrm{z}_{\mathrm{y}}}$ and the output size is $d_{\mathrm{x}}$.
 A gradient reversal layer is placed at the input of this network.
 For the structural response prediction, the standard deviation $\sigma_\mathrm{x}$ is included in the vector $\boldsymbol{\theta}$ and jointly optimized with the NN hyperparameters.
-The auxiliary networks are similarly formulated with a single hidden layer with a width of $128$ units and a ReLU nonlinearity between the input and the hidden layer.
+The auxiliary networks are formulated with a single hidden layer with a width of $64$ units and a ReLU nonlinearity between the input and the hidden layer.
 The auxiliary decoders are composed of two prediction heads, responsible for the mean prediction and standard deviation respectively.
 The input and output shapes are $d_{\mathrm{z}_{i}}$ and $2 \cdot d_i$, where $i$ denotes the corresponding domain or class modality.

-\paragraph{Conditional prior networks} The conditional prior distribution networks share the same formulation as the encoder networks, but use $128$ units in the hidden layer.
+\paragraph{Conditional prior networks} The conditional prior distributions are formulated as factorized Gaussian distributions.
+The corresponding neural networks use a single hidden layer with a width of $64$ units.
 The input and output shapes are also adjusted to $d_\mathrm{i}$ and $d_{\mathrm{z}_i}$ respectively, where the subscript $i \in \{x, c, y \}$ denotes the corresponding modality and subset of the latent space.